awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

 You should now have a fully functional LAMP web server\.
 If you add content to the Apache document root at `/var/www/html`, you should be able to view that content at the public DNS address for your instance\.

+## Step 4: \(Optional\) Install phpMyAdmin<a name="install-phpmyadmin-lamp-server-alami"></a>

-**\(Optional\) Install phpMyAdmin**
+**To install phpMyAdmin**

 [phpMyAdmin](https://www.phpmyadmin.net/) is a web\-based database management tool that you can use to view and edit the MySQL databases on your EC2 instance\.
 Follow the steps below to install and configure phpMyAdmin on your Amazon Linux instance\.
 **Important**
 We do not recommend using phpMyAdmin to access a LAMP server unless you have enabled SSL/TLS in Apache; otherwise, your database administrator password and other data are transmitted insecurely across the internet\.
 For security recommendations from the developers, see [Securing your phpMyAdmin installation](https://docs.phpmyadmin.net/en/latest/setup.html#securing-your-phpmyadmin-installation)\.
-For general information about securing a web server on an EC2 instance, see [Tutorial: Configure Apache Web Server on Amazon Linux to use SSL/TLS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-an-instance.html)\.
 **Note**
 The Amazon Linux package management system does not currently support the automatic installation of phpMyAdmin in a PHP 7 environment\.
 This tutorial describes how to install phpMyAdmin manually\.